bluelhf/Nxxt/README.md

 ⭐ Three different click types
 ⭐ Configurable click delay (with a "Maximum Speed" option)

+## 💔 Broke something?

+If at any time you want to kill Nxxt as quick as possible, there's a few hidden shortcuts for you:
+- **Ctrl / Cmd + End** - Terminates the program immediately
+- **Ctrl / Cmd + Del** - Causes the program to crash

+On Windows, opening Windows Security via Ctrl + Alt + Del or having the window focus on Task Manager causes Nxxt to stop clicking.

 ## Building Nxxt
 If you want to get a probably-not-working-but-maybe-has-cool-things version of Nxxt, you can